 Why I think there should be barriers to entry in the executive search business.

 An only cursory check via Google, told me that the first caller was a senior consultant who had transferred into a reputable search company from the business sector.
-Two of the callers were junior in the job and newbies to the search business, while the fourth was setting up his own company, having seemingly been laid off from a marketing job in 2008.
+Two of the callers were junior in the job and newbies to the search business.
+The fourth was setting up his own company, having seemingly been laid off from a marketing job in 2020.
 I say that with some certainty, because no one in their right minds would have voluntarily started a business in the executive search sector during that period, when in the EU job loss were at an all time high.

 As someone with considerable experience and qualifications in this area, I get frustrated by the sheer lack of professional training that many have in this field.
-Someone suggested to me that interviewing was just about “chatting to people”, then by the same token accounting is just about “adding and subtracting” .
+Someone suggested to me that interviewing was just about “chatting to people”, then by the same token accounting is just about “adding and subtracting.”
 Yet accountants are required to study and pass exams for certification before they are let loose on the company finances.

 So shouldn’t those responsible for some of the most potentially costly and strategic decisions within an organisation (hiring) also be similarly highly qualified?
 Now there will be some who will say that professional certification and competence are not necessarily mutually inclusive, and at times I certainly agree that can be true.
-However as a general guideline it is a useful barometer of ability.
+However as a general guideline it is a useful barometer of ability and knowledge.
 Similarly people claiming to have good “people instincts” believe that is all that is required in candidate assessment and team building.

 - Licence to practise: New companies setting up in the field should require a licence to practise, where a track record of demonstrable competence,experience and training are required to operate.
 This happens in some countries, Belgium for example, but not others, where anyone with a telephone, a lap top and a LinkedIn account can set up shop.